Treeniks/bachelor-thesis-isabelle-vscode/content/02_background.typ

 Isabelle nowadays consists of many different components. #jedit is one such component.
 When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ #footnote[https://vscodium.com/] and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
 VSCodium is a fully open-source distribution of Microsoft's VSCode with some patches to disable telemetry as well as replacing the VSCode branding with that of VSCodium.

-Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit, as well as adding custom Isabelle-specific fonts which we will discuss further in @isabelle-fonts.
-Since neither adding custom encodings nor including custom fonts is possible from within a VSCode plugin, these patches were created instead. /* TODO active voice? */
+Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit, as well as integrating custom Isabelle-specific fonts which we will discuss further in @isabelle-fonts.
+Since neither adding custom encodings nor including custom fonts is possible from within a VSCode plugin, these patches exist instead.

 The concept of _Output_ and _State_ panels exist equivalently within #vscode as seen in @vscode1, although it is currently not possible to create multiple _State_ panels for reasons outlined in @state-init.

-=== Isabelle Fonts <isabelle-fonts>
+=== Fonts <isabelle-fonts>

 #TODO[]